Calverton Park, MO

 Description: Achilles tendonitis is the inflammation of the Achilles tendon, the large tendon at the back of the ankle.

 Symptoms: Pain and stiffness along the Achilles tendon, notably upon waking or after periods of inactivity, swelling, and limited range of motion in the ankle.
-There may be discomfort that worsens with activity.
+You may notice discomfort that worsens with activity.

 Plantar Fasciitis

-Description: Plantar fasciitis involves inflammation of the plantar fascia, a thick band of tissue that runs across the bottom of the foot.
+Description: Plantar fasciitis is characterized by inflammation of the plantar fascia, a thick band of tissue that runs across the bottom of the foot.

 Treatment: A combination of rest, ice application, anti-inflammatory medications, specific stretching exercises, orthotic devices, and physical therapy.
 Your Calverton Park, MO physical therapist may also recommend supportive footwear and foot care techniques.
 This approach helps in alleviating discomfort and facilitating recovery.